abroudoux/easy-chat/README.md

 ## Development

 I decided to use SCSS, a CSS preprocessor which allow me to save time for the rest of my project.
-I also launched another challenge: connecting the data collected by my form in a MySQl database.
+I also gave myself another challenge: connecting the info collected by my form in a MySQl database.